Skip to content

 • Legal ownership: Condominium complex, self-managed

-• HOA dues: $410 to $800 per month (determined by condo size) includes all utilities and internet.
-It also funds the annual operating budget and reserve fund for ongoing maintenance of our buildings and community life.
+• HOA dues: $690 to $1,357 per month and are determined by condo size.
+The dues include all utilities and internet.
+They also fund the operating budget and maintenance fund.

-• Unit details: 1-, 2- and 3-bedroom, connected by an outdoor walkway and elevator; flats and townhomes; some have private balconies and small backyards
+• Unit types: 1-, 2- and 3-bedroom options, connected by outdoor walkways and an elevator; flats and townhomes; some have private balconies and small backyards

 • Site size: Two-thirds of an acre

-• Parking: street parking; loading zone that doubles as temporary disabled parking for one car
+• Parking: Street parking; single space for temporary loading tasks and temporary disabled parking for one car

 • Common House: 7,000 square feet, heated and cooled using ductless mini-split systems, gas fireplace for supplemental heat

-• Common areas: Kitchen with commercial-grade appliances; dining and living room; kids playroom; office with shared computer and printer; media room with piano and flat screen TV; yoga and workout room (combined); crafts room; two guest rooms available by donation; workshop and tool library; bike workshop and storage; laundry room; general storage for each unit; shared garden and outside areas
+• Common areas: Kitchen with commercial-grade appliances; dining and living room; kids playroom; office with shared computer and printer; media room with piano and flat screen TV; yoga/workout room; crafts room; guest rooms; workshop and tool library; bike workshop and storage; laundry room; basement storage space for each unit; outdoor play structure for kids; shared and dedicated garden areas; other outside areas

 • Sustainability features in all units: relatively dense urban living; modest home sizes; large Common House; optimal solar orientation and shading; on-site storm-water management; hydronic radiant floor heating; high-quality green construction standards; highly insulated walls and floor both on the exterior to provide a tight envelope and between units as sound barriers; formaldehyde-free insulation; energy-efficient wood windows with metal cladding; and efficient plumbing fixtures